leap-stc/leap-stc.github.io/_sources/leap-pangeo/architecture.md

 This is the most open-ended aspect of our infrastructure.
 Organizing and displaying this information effectively is a challenging problem in information architecture and systems design.

+ ## Related Tools and Platforms

+It’s useful to understand the recent history and related efforts in this space.

+- **[Google Colab](https://research.google.com/colaboratory/faq.html)** is a free notebook-in-the-cloud service run by Google.
+  It is built around the open source Jupyter project, but with advanced notebook sharing capabilities (like Google Docs).
+- **[Google Earth Engine](https://earthengine.google.org/)** is a reference point for all cloud geospatial analytics platforms.
+  It’s actually a standalone application that is separate from Google Cloud, the single instance of a highly customized, black box (i.e. not open source)  application that enables parallel computing on distributed data.
+  It’s very good at what it was designed for (analyzing satellite images), but isn’t easily adapted to other applications, such as machine learning.
+- **[Columbia IRI Data Library](https://iridl.ldeo.columbia.edu/index.html)** is a powerful and freely accessible online data repository and analysis tool that allows a user to view, analyze, and download hundreds of terabytes of climate-related data through a standard web browser.
+  Due to its somewhat outdated architecture, IRI data library cannot easily be updated or adapted to new projects.
+- **[Pangeo](http://pangeo.io/)** is an open science community oriented around open-source python tools for big-data geoscience.
+  It is a loose ecosystem of interoperable python packages including [Jupyter](https://jupyter.org/), [Xarray](http://xarray.pydata.org/), [Dask](http://dask.pydata.org/), and [Zarr](https://zarr.readthedocs.io/).
+  The Pangeo tools have been deployed in nearly all commercial clouds (AWS, GCP, Azure) as well as HPC environments.
+  [Pangeo Cloud](https://pangeo.io/cloud.html) is a publicly accessible data-proximate computing environment based on Pangeo tools.
+  Pangeo is used heavily within NCAR.
+- **[Microsoft Planetary Computer](https://planetarycomputer.microsoft.com/)** is a collection of datasets and computational tools hosted by Microsoft in the Azure cloud.
+  It combines Pangeo-style computing environments with a data library based on [SpatioTemporal Asset Catalog](https://stacspec.org/)
+- **[Radiant Earth ML Hub](https://www.radiant.earth/mlhub/)** is a cloud-based open library dedicated to Earth observation training data for use with machine learning algorithms.
+  It focuses mostly on data access and curation.
+  Data are cataloged using STAC.
+- **[Pangeo Forge](https://pangeo-forge.org/)** is a new initiative, funded by the NSF EarthCube program, to build a platform for
+  "crowdsourcing" the production of analysis-ready, cloud-optimized data.
+  Once operational, Pangeo Forge will be a useful tool for many different projects which need data in the cloud.

+Of these different tools, we opt to build on Pangeo because of its open-source, grassroots foundations in the climate data science community, strong uptake within NCAR, and track-record of support from NSF.